Duet3D/wiki-content/User_manual/Tuning/scanning_z_probe_calibration.md

 * The M208 commands are likewise specific to a tool changer.
 * The G1 X0 Y0 command sends the probe to the centre of the bed (on a machine with the X0 Y0 origin in the centre).
 * The M558.1 does the reading vs. height calibration.
 In this case, the S1.7 causes the probe to move 1.7mm either side of the trigger height.
 If the trigger height is 2mm, it will go from 3.7mm down to 0.3mm.

+# Using the SZP to set Z height

+A scanning Z probe is designed to do just that; scan the bed to create a bed mesh.
+With careful calibration it should be possible to use it as a probe to set the Z height.
+However, inductive probes are susceptible to temperature, and will give different readings at different temperatures at the same height.

+Testing is currently ongoing to produce a good method to calibrate the SZP for different temperatures.
+These instructions will be updated when testing is complete, and recommendations can be made.

+For now, we recommend using another method to set the Z height.

 # Other analog probes